The awarded designs of the 2018 European Prize for Urban Public Space

 This new park in Essen, created on a UNESCO World Heritage Site, featuring disused industrial buildings, dating back to the 1920s, and old coal mines.

 The park, which had been under construction for more than twenty years, has been recently opened as the plants have grown enough.
 The most interesting aspect of this large regeneration project is its unique combination of landscaping and buildings which testify the industrial past of the place.
 Some of the buildings have been renovated to accommodate cultural programs, while the redesigned outdoor area includes cycle lanes, ice skating rinks, and other amenities.
-Hence, by combining an internationally recognized heritage site with everyday activities, this project – rather than trying to “domesticate” the wild nature of a place which had been closed for years – has been capable to successfully integrate it with the rudeness and visual strength of its historical industrial architecture.
+Hence, by combining an internationally recognized heritage site with everyday activities, this project – rather than trying to “domesticate” the wild nature of a place which had been closed for years – has been capable of successfully integrate it with the rudeness and visual strength of its historical industrial architecture.

 Planergruppe GmbH Oberhausen, Zollverein Park – Essen, photo Hans Blossey.